rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 System.out.println(opt.orElseThrow(() -> new IllegalStateException()));
 ````

-It prints out 95 three times.
+It prints out `95` three times.
 Since the value does exist, there is no need to use the “or else” logic.

+### Summary of `Optional` unwrapping methods

+- `Optional.get()` - is the simplest but also the least safe of these methods.
+It returns the wrapped value if present but throws a `NoSuchElementException` otherwise.
+For this reason, using this method is almost always a bad idea unless you are really sure the optional contains a value.
+- `Optional.orElse(T other)` it allows you to provide a default value for when the optional does not contain a value.
+Note, the other value may be `null`.
+- `Optional.orElseGet(Supplier<? extends T> other)` is the lazy counterpart of the `orElse` method, because the supplier is invoked only if the optional contains no value.
+You should use this method either when the default value is time-consuming to create or you want to be sure this is done only if the optional is empty.
+- `<X extends Throwable> Optional.orElseThrow(Supplier<? extends X> exceptionSupplier)` is similar to the `get()` method in that it throws an exception when the optional is empty, but in this case it allows you to choose the type of exception that you want to throw.
+- `Optional.ifPresent(Consumer<? super T> consumer)` lets you execute the action given as argument if a value is present; otherwise no action is taken.
+- `Optional.isPresent()` returns true if the `Optional` contains a value, `false` otherwise.
+- `Optional.isEmpty()` returns true if the `Optional` is empty, false otherwise.

 ## Converting an `Optional` into a Stream